AIIMS chief warns against going for CT scan in mild COVID cases, says it may do more harm than good | Health

 He said that clinical management guidelines are clear that people with mild illness need no medicine.
 Based on limited data, one can take ivermectin or hydroxychloroquine but there is no need to take too many medicines, he advised.

-''Some patients take steroids in the early part of the disease which increases viral replication.
+''Some patients take steroids in an early stage of the disease which can further replicate the virus.
 Taking high dose steroids in mild cases may lead to severe viral pneumonia.
 Steroids should be taken in moderate stage and as advised by doctors,'' he said.

+Steroids are for moderate illness only and patients who are under home isolation due to mild illness do not require them, Guleria said.

 Falling oxygen saturation (below 93), excessive fatigue or chest pain are warning signs indicating that a patient in home isolation may need hospitalisation.
 Thus, such patients should stay in touch with a doctor and high-risk group people having comorbidities also need to take special care, he said.